pqnelson/pqnelson.github.com/_posts/2024-05-29-literate-programming.md

 loudly-and-proudly-ignorant became admirable instead of despicable.
 Now it seems pointless to write such a book, since Buzzard's disciples would eagerly toss it into the bonfire --- Lean is the alpha and omega for them, all else is heresy which must be expunged from memory and record.
+(This is no exaggeration, Buzzard's acolytes vociferously attacked a senior Lean developer for explaining that the dependent type theory underlying Lean is not Turing complete by itself, a result as shocking as "water is wet".)

 But now I have a lot of knowledge I feel compelled to share, and no identifiable outlet for sharing it.
 This is probably why I'm writing